The Directors have pleasure in submitting their 25th Report together withthe Audited Accounts of your Company for the year ended March 31 2019.

 As required by SEBI Listing Regulations the Auditors' Certificate on CorporateGovernance is enclosed as part of Annual Report.
 The Auditors' Certificate for fiscal 2019does not contain any qualification reservation or adverse remark.

 Details in respect of frauds reported by Auditors other than those which are reportableto the Central Government

 The Company does not have any Unclaimed Shares issued in physical form pursuant toPublic Issue/Rights Issue.

-During the financial year 2016-17 your Company has entered into transactions withRelated Parties as defined under section 2(76) of the Companies Act 2013 read withCompanies (Specification of Definitions Details) Rules 2014 all of which are in theordinary course of business and on arm's length basis and in accordance with theprovisions of the Companies Act 2013 read with the Rules issued thereunder and the SEBIListing Regulations.
+During the financial year 2018-19 your Company has entered into transactions withrelated parties as defined under section 2(76) of the Companies Act 2013 read withCompanies (Specification of Definitions Details) Rules 2014 all of which are in theordinary course of business and on arm's length basis and in accordance with theprovisions of the Companies Act 2013 read with the Rules issued thereunder and the SEBIListing Regulations.
 Hence approval for such related party transactions to be entered inthe financial year 2019-20 and 2020-21 is proposed for approval of members at the ensuingannual general meeting and resolution in that respect has been incorporated in the Noticecalling Annual General Meeting.

-Form AOC 2 pursuant to Section 134(3)(Rs.) of the Companies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is set out as "Annexure G" tothis report.
+Form AOC - 2 pursuant to Section 134(3)(h) of the Companies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is set out as Annexure G.